Symmetry Constraints on Pion Valence Structure: Abstract

 \section{Abstract}

 The profile of the pion valence quark distribution function (DF) remains controversial.
-Working from the concepts of QCD effective charges and generalised parton distributions, we show that since the pion elastic electromagnetic form factor is well approximated by a monopole, then, at large light-front momentum fraction, the pion valence quark DF is a convex function described by a large-$x$ power law that is practically consistent with expectations based on quantum chromodynamics.
+Working from the concepts of QCD effective charges and generalised parton distributions, we show that since the pion elastic electromagnetic form factor is well approximated by a monopole, then, at large light-front momentum fraction, the pion valence quark DF is a convex function described by a large-$x$ power law that is practically consistent with expectations based on quantum chromodynamics.\\[1ex] \emph{Keywords}: emergence of hadron mass; form factors - elastic; parton distribution amplitudes and functions; pion structure.

 \end{CJK*}

 \emph{1.\ Introduction}\,---\, Pions are the messengers of Nature's strong interaction, being responsible for the long-range binding that stabilises all nuclei.
 There are three pions: $\pi^\pm, \pi^0$.
 They form an isospin triplet.
 The $\pi^\pm$ are a both particle antiparticle pairs; hence, they are mass degenerate.
 The $\pi^0$ is its own antiparticle and is almost mass degenerate with $\pi^\pm$.
 The small splitting, $[m_{\pi^\pm}-m_{\pi^0}]/m_{\pi^\pm} = 3.3$\% \cite{ParticleDataGroup:2024cfk}, owes to isospin-symmetry breaking in the strong interaction, which is small, and electromagnetic contributions.